NathanKr/next.js-dev-debug/README.md

 <h1>Project Name</h1>
-debug next.js using vscode
+Debug next.js using vscode

 <h2>Project Description</h2>
 <p>
     This project provides a comprehensive guide for debugging Next.js applications using Visual Studio Code.
 It details how to set up the necessary <strong>.vscode/launch.json</strong> configuration file to enable debugging for various types of Next.js code, including <strong>server components</strong>, <strong>client components</strong>, <strong>middleware</strong>, and <strong>server actions</strong>.
-The guide offers step-by-step instructions and best practices for debugging both server-side and client-side code, as well as a seamless <strong>"full stack"</strong> debugging approach.
+The guide offers step-by-step instructions for debugging both server-side and client-side code, as well as a seamless <strong>"full stack"</strong> debugging approach.
 </p>

 <h2>Motivation</h2>
 <p>
-You want to debug a specific function during development by setting a breakpoint and stepping through the code.
+You have a next.js app router application and you want to debug a specific function during development by setting a breakpoint and stepping through the code.
 This function can be on the server-side or the client-side.
 What are your options?
 </p>

 options :